Nebukam/PCGExtendedToolkit/_sources/doc-clusters/edges-refine/index.md

     -   name : Edges
         desc : Edges associated with the input Vtxs pin : points
+    -   name : Heuristics
+        desc : Heuristic nodes, if required by the selected refinement. pin : params
 outputs:
     -   name : Vtx
         desc : Endpoints of the output Edges